c1sc0c0/FLOBO/README.md

 * pytube
 * numpy

+# Homebrew Dependencies

+* imagemagick
+* libheif

 ## Getting Started

-The best way to explore this is to run the Jupyter notebooks.
+The best way to explore this is to run the Jupyter notebooks. demo.ipynb contains a chat demo and playground.ipynb is where development happens.

     jupyter lab